This post was originally published in 2015 and has been updated in 2018 with more helpful information about Hunter Valley.

-When we lived in Asutralia, we had a mission to visit the best wine regions in the country.
+When we lived in Australia, we had a mission to visit the best wine regions in the country.
 It all started when a few friends invited us to spend a long weekend in Barossa Valley in South Australia.
-We had never been wine tasting before, but after just a few days in Barossa, we learned a ton about wine and fell in love with some amazing new wine varieties.
+We had never been wine tasting before, but after just a few days in Barossa Valley, we learned a ton about wine and fell in love with some amazing new wine varieties.
 And we got hooked.

 We discovered that spending time in a wine region is so much more than just drinking wine.
 It often comes with an opportunity to sample local produce, get lost in the beautiful Australian countryside, relax, unwind, and get away from the hustle and bustle of everyday life.

-Last October we celebrated my birthday in another famous wine region in Australia – the Yarra Valley, and this past February we finally made it to Hunter Valley.
-At first glance, Hunter Valley didn’t strike me as any different than Yarra Valley or Barossa Valley.
-Same beautiful vineyard views, rolling green hills, and no shortage of wineries to explore (140 to be more precise), but by the end of our time there, Hunter Valley earned the title of my favourite wine region in Australia
+At first glance, Hunter Valley didn’t strike us as any different than Yarra Valley or Barossa Valley.
+Same beautiful vineyard views, rolling green hills, and no shortage of wineries to explore (140 to be more precise), but by the end of our time there, Hunter Valley earned the title of our favourite wine region in Australia.

 We picked up a certain “wine snob” vibe in other wine regions we visited.
 You know, that look they give you when you confess that you don’t know what a tannin is or that you really can’t tell the difference between a Pinot Noir and a Merlot?

 “Sorry.
 We’re still learning”, we would say, trying to reason with a staff member who just rolled her eyes at one of my newbie questions.